davidsun0/davidsun0.github.io/md/hotload.md

 # Creating JVM Classes at Runtime

-This is how Lateral Lisp compiles at runtime.
+This is how Lateral Lisp compiles new Lisp to Java Bytecode at runtime.

 ## Java Class Loaders

-The java.lang.ClassLoader class can allow new classes to be loaded at runtime.
+The `java.lang.ClassLoader` class can allow new classes to be loaded at runtime.
 This can be used to load code from a network, or in Lateral's case, to compile new user defined functions.
+This allows Lateral to be both fast and highly flexible at the same time.

+Class loading is like self-modifying code, but it has all of the safety features that Java comes with.
-A relative to self-modifying code, this allows the JVM program to extend its functionality while running.
+With class loaders, a JVM program can extend its functionality while running.

 ## Class Generation

-The bytes of a valid JVM class must be loaded into a byte array.
+Compilation happens like usual.
+Lateral Lisp code is transformed into a Java class file.
+However, instead of writing the file to disk, the byte array can be immediately loaded into the running program.

 ## Code